lustre-labs/lustre/pages/guide/01-quickstart.md

 - The [rest of this guide](./02-state-management.html) also continues to teach Lustre's high-level concepts and best-practices.

-- If you're coming from LiveView or have heard about Lustre's server components and want to learn more, you can skip to the [server components](./05-server-components.html) section of the guide to learn about how to run Lustre applications on the backend.

 - Of course, if you want to dive in and start making things straight away, the [API documentation](https://hexdocs.pm/lustre/lustre.html) is always handy to keep open.